 Another idea would be to take a debt position (lending) rather than equity.
 The interest you would receive is free of UBIT and UDFI tax.

 (This suggestion of a “debt” position or note investment with the SEP IRA to avoid UBIT and UDFI tax is a creative one… but it’s a very low chance of happening because it’s just too complicated and honestly not worth the effort from the syndicators side.
 It’s a very similar case of to a Tenant-In-Common (TIC) arrangement where an investor has 1031 exchange funds and wants to parlay that money into a syndication.
 It’s possible but from the syndicator’s prospective a lot of unneeded work when you can just raise the funds the traditional way.
 Caveat: if you are bringing in a huge amount of money say 50% of the raise then that might tip the scales in your favor)

-Ask you can tell this is a really grey area.
+You can tell that this is a really, grey area.
 One CPA mentioned, the answer depends on how you structured the syndication, UBIT may or may not apply for the real estate holding for solo 401k.
 I would really try to toss the Operation Agreement to your individual CPAs to examine and determine ahead of time.

-195 1) what don-you like to do?
+- 195 What you like to do?
 Any hobbies you can turn into business to change your facts to change your tax.
 What has been your biggest struggle?

 An excerpt from “Tax-Free Wealth” by Tom Wheelwright